Passion of the People – 1.7.8

 SpaceX and similar companies cannot avoid light pollution; they can only try to reduce it.
 Elon Musk’s company has tested a satellite nicknamed Darksat, which was experimentally given a dark coating on one of its side to try to reduce its reflective brightness – SpaceX claims it was reduced by 55%, whereas the community of astronomers did not completely agree: some found the brightness was reduced but not to that extent, others that there was no significant darkening.
 These problems cannot be solved by SpaceX alone.
 Despite the company’s attempts at cooperating with astronomers, there is a need for international regulations to intervene and establish rules for satellites’ deployment by private companies, in order to preserve dark skies and allow their observation.

-Image credits: Susan CiprianoPixabay
+Image by Susan CiprianoPixabay

-Image credits: Pete LinforthPixabay
+Image by Pete LinforthPixabay

-Further resources
+Further Resources

 Links below will redirect you to external websites.
 In accordance with the European data protection declarations, we would like to point out that by clicking on these links you may send data to external providers.
 We cannot prevent that.